-This one doe set a record for migration travel distance.
+This one doe once set a record for migration travel distance.

-The University of Wyoming just announced that one long-lost GPS-collared doe has been found again, and it's put on some serious mileage.
+In 2018, the University of Wyoming stunned everyone by announcing that one long-lost GPS-collared doe had been found again, and it had put on some serious mileage.
 In the spring of 2016, a deer known as "Mule Deer 255" travelled an unbelievable 242 miles from an area outside of Superior, Wyoming, to a summer range near Island Park, Idaho.

 Along the way, she crested high mountain ranges and passed through two National Parks (Grand Teton and Yellowstone).
 The incredible journey was a record for the longest migration route ever recorded for a mule deer.